koayon/awesome-adaptive-computation/README.md

 `Adaptive Computation` is the ability of a machine learning system to adjust its `function` and `compute budget` for each example.
 We can think of this as giving models [System 2](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) thinking.

 [The Bitter Lesson]() LINK states that the scalable methods that should focus Machine Learning Research on are `Learning` and `Search`.
-Large pre-trained models focus traditionally on `learning` at _train time_; finetuning methods like RLHF are also about `learning`. `Search` on the other hand can be thought of as general approaches to get good performance by spending more compute at _inference_ time.
+Large pre-trained models focus traditionally on `learning` at _train time_; finetuning methods like RLHF are also about `learning`. `Search` on the other hand can be thought of as general approaches to get good performance by spending more compute at _inference time_.

 ---